pomerium/documentation/content/docs/enterprise/concepts.md

 - trust flows from user and device identity, not network location.
 Every device, user, and application's communication should be authenticated, authorized, and encrypted.
 - Pomerium provides detailed audit logs for all activity in your environment.
 Quickly detect anomalies to mitigate bad actors and revoke access with a click of a button.
 Simplify life-cycle management and access reviews.

-[Reference: Policies]: /docs/enterprise/reference/manage#policies-2
+[reference: policies]: /docs/enterprise/reference/manage#policies-2
-[Reference: Namespace]: /docs/enterprise/reference/configure.md#namespaces
+[reference: namespace]: /docs/enterprise/reference/configure.md#namespaces
-[Reference: Routes]: /docs/enterprise/reference/manage#routes
+[reference: routes]: /docs/enterprise/reference/manage#routes